fantomphreaker/GothamCare/README.md

 ```console
 PM>Add-Migration
 ```
 Enter a Name(eg: InitialMigration) when it asks for it and press Enter.

-After it is migrated successfully enter:
+* After it is migrated successfully enter:
 ```console
 PM>Update-Database
 ```
 This will create the database and create tables.
-You can see the database and the tables from pgAdmin 4
+The connection between database and API is now established successfully.
+You can see the newly created database and the tables from pgAdmin 4